fbipic/sample_c/README.md

 # sample_c
-Example of code with also TDD test
+Example of code in c with also TDD test.
+Example of code in python with pytest.
 Used to test git/GitHub.